Virtual Laboratory «Physics»

 Do you want to work in a Virtual Laboratory?

-The Virtual Laboratory «Electromagnetic field.
-Faraday» will immerse you in the topic of electrostatics and electrodynamics, which are studied as part of the school program.
+The Virtual Laboratory “Electromagnetic Field.
+Faraday” will immerse you in the study of electrostatics and electrodynamics as covered in the school curriculum.

-A set of electrical and electronic components will allow you to create the most complex schemes.
-Use electrostatic equipment to create a coronal discharge and study its properties.
+• A set of electrical and electronic components allows you to create even the most complex circuits.

-With the devices of the «Magnetism» section, study the electromagnetic field created by the current flowing in the conductors.
-The behavior of conductors will be processed by a special mathematical model along with the calculation of the scheme itself.
+• Using the instruments from the “Magnetism” section, study the electromagnetic field created by current flowing through conductors.
+The behavior of conductors will be processed using a specialized mathematical model, along with the calculation of the circuit itself.

-• Create electrical circuits and conduct school laboratory work and physical experiments with various equipment on electrostatics, electromagnetism, and the electromagnetic field.
+• Create electrical circuits and conduct school laboratory experiments and physics research using various equipment for electrostatics, electromagnetism, and the electromagnetic field.

-• Mathematically correctly calculate the behavior of the electrostatic charge on the surface or in the volume of dielectrics, the parameters of the electric current, the direction and force of the vectors of the magnetic field intensity in conductors and in electrical elements.
-For this, three-dimensional laboratory equipment and measuring instruments are available without restrictions on the number of objects used simultaneously in the Virtual Laboratory (the «sandbox» concept).
+• Mathematically accurately calculate the behavior of electrostatic charges on the surface or within dielectric materials, electric current parameters, and the direction and strength of magnetic field intensity vectors in conductors and electrical components.
+For this, three-dimensional laboratory equipment and measuring instruments are available without restrictions on the number of objects used simultaneously in the Virtual Laboratory (sandbox concept).

-• Use equipment from the «Electrostatics» and «Magnetism» sections in work: an electrophorus machine, a disk capacitor, a metal rod, a magnetic field detector (showing the direction of the vectors of the magnetic field intensity), a strip magnet, a horseshoe magnet, an electrodynamics frame, a magnetic arrow, a coil with a core, an electromagnetic stand, an electromagnetic solenoid, an electroscope (a demonstration device designed to indicate the presence of an electric charge in interacting charged (electrified) objects).
+• Use equipment from the ``Electrostatics`` and ``Magnetism`` sections, including: an electrophorus machine, disk capacitor, metal rod, magnetic field detector (demonstrating the direction of magnetic field intensity vectors), bar magnet, horseshoe magnet, electrodynamic frame, magnetic needle, coil with a core, electromagnetic stand, electromagnetic solenoid, and electroscope (a demonstration device for indicating the presence of an electric charge in interacting charged objects).

 How to work with a Virtual Laboratory?